 How Will You Use Your Night Vision Goggles?

 How you plan to use your NVGs will help determine what type of device is the best for you.
 If you plan to use them for hunting, image clarity may be more important than effective range.
 For tactical and surveillance applications, range will be far more important.

 How Much Should You Spend on Night Vision Goggles?

 Thankfully, the price of night vision technology has dropped significantly over the past few decades.
 However, devices can range from as little as $500 to as much as $20,000.

 Some of the more affordable devices on our list use digital technology to convert ambient light into a viewable image on a screen.
-While digital night vision tends to be cheaper, image quality and effective range tend to be much lower as well.
+While digital night vision tends to be cheaper, image quality and effective range tend to be much lower than traditional NV technology.

 If you want quality, you need to be prepared to pay for it.
 Military-grade NVGs tend to cost significantly more than those designed for civilian use.
 These hard-working devices are engineered to operate effectively and reliably under the harshest conditions.

 In the world of night vision, we tend to stick by the motto: “Buy once, cry once.”
-If you can afford to fork out a little more money for a quality NVG, you won’t end up frustrated in the field.
+If you can afford to fork out a little more money for a quality NVG, you’ll be less likely to end up frustrated in the field.
 Plus, the more you spend, the longer your NVG is likely to last.